Evo-MInt/MicGen-lab-website/team/index.md

 ## Alumni

+[Naomi Dyer](https://www.linkedin.com/in/vishdhokiya/?originalSubdomain=uk) Naomi successfully applied for her Daphne-Jackson fellowship co-sponsored by [Martin Donnelly](https://www.lstmed.ac.uk/about/people/professor-martin-james-donnelly) and myself, investigating cis-regulatory transcription in _Anopheles_.
+She then successfully applied for a [Royal Society Dorothy Hodgkins scholarship](https://royalsociety.org/news/2023/10/early-career-researchers-funding-2023/) and started her independent group on LSTM's career track, congratulations Naomi!!!

+[Vish Dhokyia](https://www.linkedin.com/in/vishdhokiya/?originalSubdomain=uk) Vish worked with us during 2021/2022 on mosquito microbiomes and got a lot of our work kick-started.
+He is now wrapping up papers from his year as RA and working hard on his PhD with Grant Hughes, [Tom Walker](https://warwick.ac.uk/fac/sci/lifesci/people/twalker/) and Mark Taylor on _Wolbachia_ in _Anopheles_!

 [Ananya Ferdous Hoque](https://uk.linkedin.com/in/ananya-hoque-016705182) Ananya worked with us during 2022/2023 on mosquito microbiomes, and did a fantastic job both supporting that part of our projects, as well as giving our freezer a significant (re)organisation, thank you Ananya!
 She has now moved on to a PhD scholarship at the University of Edinburgh, we wish her best of luck with her new adventures.

 [Laura Brettell](https://salford-repository.worktribe.com/person/1835810/laura-brettell) We were lucky to work with Laura for almost 3 years 2021-2023 as she performed her last post as PDRA and has now started her independent team at Salford University, take a look at her current work there!
 Laura led several projects and made huge contributions to our findings on mosquito microbiomes.